subvisual/dora-the-tipset-explorer/README.md

 This project, **Dora, The TipsetExplorer**, is a [The Graph](https://thegraph.com/en/)-like event indexer, for the FEVM, where you specify Handlers (files writen/generated in Elixir that instruct `Dora` on how to deal with events) by Smart Contract or **default** Handlers for a specific Event.

 At the moment there is nothing similar to this Project working on FEVM (Hyperspace, at least), so we decided to build our own.
-For now, it relies on the [Filfox API](https://hyperspace.filfox.info/api/v1/docs/static/index.html) to obtain transactions and events information.

 This project is part of the [Space Warp hackathon by ETHGlobal](https://ethglobal.com/events/spacewarp).